APCSLowell/SampleAssignmentSimple/README.md

 11. Scroll down to the area marked *GitHub Pages*, and choose *Master branch*.
 Click save and you should see a message with the URL of your webpage
 ![Image 9](/images/GitHubPages3.PNG)
-18. Submit the URL of your finished assignment to the dropbox in school loop
+18. Submit the URL of your finished assignment to google classroom